 SEO is a continuous learning experience.
 From Google algorithm changes to shifting markets and competitor landscapes, it requires constant attention to maintain top-notch performance.

-Whether you’re just beginning your SEO journey or you’ve been on it for a while, make sure you stay up to date with the latest developments while heeding the fundamentals of SEO best practices.
+Whether you’re just beginning your SEO journey or have been on it for a while, make sure you stay up to date with the latest developments while heeding the fundamentals of SEO best practices.
 This balance will give your content the greatest chances of ranking well.

 Published May 4, 2015